-The percentage of marked smolts recaptured is a function of trap catch efficiencies that may vary from day-to-day, fish migration timing, sample timing, and overall hours fished.
+The percentage of marked smolts recaptured is a function of trap catch efficiencies that may vary from day-to-day and within day, fish migration timing, sample timing, and overall hours fished.
 To measure catch efficiency it is necessary to isolate catch efficiency from sample timing and amount of effort.
-Because we cannot measure the actual numbers of fish moving past the trap site we cannot directly measure catch efficiencies on a day-to-day basis, so the most we can do is to estimate 'average' catch efficiency for the whole season.
-One indirect measure of the average instantaneous trap efficiency in a season can be obtained using the percentage of marked hatchery Chinook that were recaptured, along with the proportion of time that was spent sampling during the season.
+Because we cannot measure the actual numbers of fish moving past the trap site we cannot directly measure catch efficiencies on a within day or day-to-day basis, so the most we can do is to estimate 'average' catch efficiency for the whole season.
+One indirect measure of the average instantaneous trap efficiency in a season can be obtained using the percentage of marked hatchery Chinook that were recaptured, along with the proportion of time that was spent sampling during the time when those marked fish were passing the trap site.

-For this 'average' seasonal value to be useful for converting catch per hour values into production per hour values, it is necessary to assume that trap catch efficiencies are constant throughout the diurnal cycle and throughout the sampling season.
-Since we do not see consistent differences in catch per hour between day versus night sampling times, it is likely that trap catch efficiency is similar for both time periods.
+For this 'average' seasonal value to be useful for converting catch per hour values into production per hour values, it is necessary to assume that trap catch efficiencies are constant throughout the diurnal cycle, and throughout the sampling season.
+Since we do not see consistent differences in catch per hour between day and night sampling times, it is likely that trap catch efficiency is similar for both time periods.
 However, catch rates do appear to be slightly higher around dawn and dusk which may indicate either higher catch efficiency during these times, or else higher outmigration rates at these times.
-Any error created by failing to differentiate sampling efficiencies for these time periods is likely to be reduced by the short time periods involved for these sampling periods.
+Any error created by failing to differentiate sampling efficiencies for these time periods is likely to be reduced by the comparatively short time (4 hrs a day total) involved for these sampling periods.

 We know that if the trap were not operated at all (effort = zero hours) then no fish would have been recaptured at all.
 We also know that we caught a certain percentage of the marked hatchery fish after sampling a known proportion of the total time possible (and the effort was spread throughout the season).
 Assuming that the number of marked fish recaptured is linearly related to hours of effort, then the slope of the line joining these two points is the average trap catch efficiency during that sampling season.
-Clearly, this extrapolation will be most convincing when the actual sample effort is a large proportion of the overall time.
+Clearly, this extrapolation will be most convincing when the actual sampling effort is a large proportion of the overall time.

-If we assume that trap catch efficiencies during the outmigration period of the marked fish are also representative for the remainder of the outmigration season, and are similar for unmarked fish, then the estimate of average trap catch efficiency for marked hatchery fish can be extrapolated to unmarked hatchery fish, and possibly wild-origin smolts also.

-Figure 3 shows the relationship between the recapture rate of marked hatchery smolts, versus the proportion of time sampled during their outmigration period, for the past six years.
+If we assume that trap catch efficiencies during the outmigration period of the marked fish are also representative for the remainder of the outmigration season, and are similar for unmarked and wild fish, then the estimate of average trap catch efficiency for marked hatchery fish can be used to estimate production for unmarked hatchery fish, and unmarked wild-origin fish also.
+Figure 3 shows the relationship between the recapture rate of marked hatchery smolts, versus the proportion of time sampled during their outmigration period, for the past seven years.
 An analogous value is also shown based on an identical screwtrap operating in the Skagit River mainstem.
 Based on the larger volume of water in the Skagit you would expect that the Skagit trap would have a lower catch efficiency rate.

-Overall, 1999, 2002, 2003, 2004, & 2005 show very similar average catch efficiencies (~2.6 - 3.3%) after extrapolating based on sampling effort, whereas recapture rates were below expectations in 2001 (1.73%) and much higher in 2000 (7.3%).
+Overall, 1999, 2002, 2003, 2004, 2005, and 2006 show very similar average catch efficiencies (~2.3 - 3.3%) after extrapolating based on sampling effort, whereas recapture rates were below expectations in 2001 (1.73%) and much higher in 2000 (7.3%).
 Flows in 2001 were quite low, possibly explaining the reduced catch efficiency, but no such explanation is known for the 2000 data when river flows and secchi depth were moderate but catch efficiencies much higher than expected.